 If you're looking for a place to buy any of the books I've reviewed, please consider our Bookshop page (if you use our links to purchase any books we get a small commission).
 Let us know if there's a category you'd like to see curated and we'll see if we can get some titles together.

-As for the podcast, hopefully you're enjoying our most recent episode, WAYWARD WITCH by Zoraida Córdova, as well as the first half of our interview with author Kevin Klehr, released in November.
+As for the podcast, hopefully you're enjoying our most recent episode, THE STORYTELLER'S DAUGHTER by Cameron Dokey, as well as the first half of our interview with author Seanan McGuire (AKA Mira Grant, A. Deborah Baker), released in January.
 If you'd like to receive the second (spoiler-filled) half of the interview, please consider supporting us on Patreon.
-Patrons receive this newsletter one week early, as well as a list of upcoming podcast episodes for the next three months.
+Patrons receive this newsletter one week early, as well as a list of upcoming podcast episodes.

 Thanks for reading, the next roundup will be in two weeks!